superagent-ai/poker-eval/examples/mastra/README.md

-# PokerEval and Langchain TS SDK
+# PokerEval and Mastr AI SDK

-This examples shows how to integrate an Agent built with the [Langchain TS SDK](https://js.langchain.com/docs/introduction) and PokerEval.
+This examples shows how to integrate an Agent built with the [Mastra AI SDK](https://mastra.ai/docs/guide) and PokerEval.

 ## How to use
 1. Install dependencies